xiongjun19/FlexGen/flexgen/bandwidth_test/readme.md

-To test GPU and Memory to/from bandwidth run:
+To test GPU and Memory to/from bandwidth test run:
 `python main.py`
+To perform GPU and NVME to/from bandwidth run the following